10 Best Lord of the Rings Board Games 2024

 • Works excellently in solo mode.

 • With all the scenarios and decks available to purchase, building your decks is a game of its own.
-This comes at a price, of course.
+This can get rather expensive, of course.

 Should you buy The Lord of the Rings: The Card Game?

-There are several high-profile living card games available, like Marvel Champions or Arkham Horror: The Card Game.
-I’m putting The Lord of the Rings: The Card Game right there beside them.
+Several high-profile living card games are available in the hobby, i.e. Marvel Champions or Arkham Horror: The Card Game.
+I’m putting The Lord of the Rings: The Card Game right up there beside them.
 If you’re looking for a living card game, make your pick based on the theme.
 Gameplay-wise, they’re all excellent.

 Just beware, that you easily spend hundreds if not thousands on them.
 When buying, look for the Revised Core Set.